brianr747/platform/DesignNotes.md

 What are currently called "local tickers" will allow us to handle these multi-datatype securities.
 We just need to patch in the local ticker, and they will incorporate the local multi-datatype naming convention.

+I think it is necessary to create classes that manage the ticker rules, and are used internally as parameters.
+Eliminates the need for defensive coding around tickers.
+Making them classes will make it easier for people to customise ticker construction.